 Advancements in science have uncovered common pathogens that directly cause gum disease.
 We provide oral DNA testing to identify the amount and types of bacteria present.
 We can also check for HPV virus and inflammatory markers.
 These metrics allow us to see how well our treatments and your homecare techniques are working.

-Early on, when redness, swelling, and bleeding are the only symptoms, we can treat and reverse gum disease non-surgically.
-Regular check ups greatly increase your potential for early detection and conservative treatment.
-Generally, treatment will include careful, individualized instruction regarding the most effective means of brushing and flossing at home.
-This strategy is sometimes accompanied by professional scaling, gum pocket irrigation, and even local antibiotic placement in areas of significant irritation.
+Regular check-ups will increase your chances of early detection of gum disease, which allows us to take a conservative approach to treatment.
+In addition to individualized instruction regarding home care techniques and products, we also perform professional scaling, gum pocket irrigation, and local antibiotic placement in areas of significant irritation.
 Most patients experience improvement after treatment.
-If, however, conditions don’t improve significantly, you may require surgical treatment.
+However, if conditions don’t improve significantly, you may require surgical treatment.